-What is the backroom or in the store area?

-What is in which area
+what is in the store?
+Inventory accuracy What is the backroom or in the store area?
+Replenishment from the backroom What is in which area

-RFID visual merchandising
+• RFID visual merchandising

 Rizzi, A., Volpi, A., 2018.
 RFID-enabled visual merchandising in apparel retail.
 International Journal of RF Technologies: Research and Applications, 8(4), 213-231